 Your attorney may or may not be the right skill set to help you with selling the business.
 You will need an attorney whose role will be to ensure the legality of the transaction.
 The “legal-ese” so to speak.
 Also note, the business terms of any agreement of sale are not determined by the attorney.
 The Seller’s attorney must have knowledge of aspects of contract law, tax law, intellectual property rights, licensing, zoning laws, and the laws specific to the business.

 A real-estate broker is rarely necessary.
-Generally, it is far more advantageous for the Seller to “put a big red bow” on the deal and include property with the sale of the company. value for the property if it is bundled into the deal versus sold for the appraised value only.
+Generally, it is far more advantageous for the Seller to “put a big red bow” on the deal and include property with the sale of the company.
+Of course, there are many cases where the Seller prefers to keep the property and lease it back to the Buyer.
+Still, in this case, usually no real-estate broker is required (may depend on the State where the transaction occurs).
+The Seller will typically get far more value for the property if it is bundled into the deal versus sold for the appraised value only.

 There are only a few profiles of Business Brokers.
 The first type of Business Broker is referred to as “main-street” broker.
 They sell main-street businesses like restaurants, bars, salons, stores, etc. They advertise locally, try to network to sell, and have 29% closing rates.
 The second type of Business Broker is the banks and M&A firms.
 These firms focus on publicly-held companies typically valued over $100M.
 They charge outrageous retainer fees ($150K+) to develop a “book” on your business and industry and get a very high commission.